amindunited/amindunited.github.io/notes/javascript-project-creation/init.md

 ## What a nice project would have
   1. Documentation
-  2. Consistant Code Style
+  2. Consistent Code Style
-  3. Good Test Coverage
+  3. 100% Test Coverage
   4. Stable Releases

 ## What we want to do: